-Predictive and Reactive Provisioning: Our provisioning technique employs two methods that operate at two different time scales-predictive provisioning that allocates capacity at the time-scale of hours or days, and reactive provisioning that operates at time scales of minutes to respond to flash crowds or deviations from expected long-term behavior.
+Predictive and Reactive Provisioning: Our provisioning technique employs two methods that operate at two different time scales-predictive provisioning that allocates capacity at the time-scale of hours or days, and reactive provisioning that operates at time scales of minutes to respond to fash crowds or deviations from expected long-term behavior.
 The combination of predictive and reactive provisioning is a novel approach for dealing with the multi-time-scale variations in Internet workloads.

-Analytical modeling and incorporating tails of workload distributions: We present a flexible analytical model based on queuing theory to capture the behavior of applications with an arbitrary number of tiers.
+Analytical modeling and incorporating tails of workload distributions: We present a fexible analytical model based on queuing theory to capture the behavior of applications with an arbitrary number of tiers.
 Our model determines the number of servers to be allocated to each tier based on the estimated workload.
 A novel aspect of our model-based provisioning is that it is based on the tail of the workload distribution-since capacity is usually engineered for the worst-case load, we use tails of probability distributions to estimate peak demand.
+Virtual Machine based provisioning: While virtual machines (VMs) have long been used to share a physical server among multiple applications, we use VMs for a novel purpose, namely agile switching of servers among applications.
+Traditional methods to switch a server from an underloaded to an overloaded application have entailed latencies of several minutes or more, due to software installation and configuration overheads.
+We run applications inside virtual machines and use the resource partitioning features of the underlying virtual machine monitor to quickly "switch" a server from one application to another.
+This enables our system to be extremely agile to load spikes with reaction times of tens of milliseconds.